 Until recently, no amount of work experience could be substituted for the educational requirement, but the rules have changed.
-Candidates are now eligible to sit for the CIA exam if they have:
+Candidates are now eligible to sit and study for the CIA exam if they have:

 One of the major differences between a CIA and CPA is their respective education requirements.
 The state in which you plan to practice as a CPA determines specifically how much education you must have.